 You can utilize the free 1-on-1 coaching session at any point when you would like to receive extra support or practice.

-Software used: Each class will be conducted using Discord (free) as the primary method of communication.
+Software used: Each class will be conducted using Zoom as the primary method of communication.
 A stable internet connection and a computer microphone are required.
 Webcam is not required.

 Syllabus

-- Lesson 1 — Communicating with a control tower (2 hrs): Intro to the National Airspace System and entry requirements; interpreting airspace on sectional charts; communications best practices and structure; airport diagrams and frequencies; taxi instructions; hot spots; takeoff clearances
+- Lesson 1 — Communicating with a control tower (2.5 hrs): Intro to the National Airspace System and entry requirements; interpreting airspace on sectional charts; communications best practices and structure; airport diagrams and frequencies; taxi instructions; hot spots; takeoff clearances.
+Also includes a guest speaker presentation by an experienced Air Traffic Controller with the opportunity for Q&A!

 - Lesson 2 — Traffic patterns and VATSIM intro (2 hrs): ATIS and weather info; traffic pattern review; hold short instructions; use of “unable,” types of landing clearances; confirmation of instructions; clearing the runway; taxi instructions to parking; VATSIM intro